Factor analysis for a mixture of continuous and binary random variables: Statement of the results

 \section{Statement of the results}

-We denote $p$-dimensional continuous variables and $q$-dimensional binary variables by columns vectors $x$ and $y$, respectively.
+We denote $p$-dimensional continuous variables and $q$-dimensional binary variables by columns vectors $\mathbf{x}$ and $\mathbf{y}$, respectively.
 The binary variables are encoded as dummy variables taking the value $0$ or $1$.
-That is, the vector $y$ is a bit vector with each element taking the value $0$ or $1$.
-Model parameters of our distribution consist of mean and covariance parameters of multivariate normal distribution $(\mu, \Sigma)$, $q \times q$ matrix of the Grassmann distribution $\Lambda$~\cite{Arai2021}, and $q \times p$ matrix $G$ representing interaction between $x$ and $y$. $\Lambda - I$ must be a $P_0$ matrix~\cite{Tsatsomeros2002}, where $I$ is an identity matrix.
-Each element of the matrix $G$, $[G]_{js}, \; (j=1,2,\dots, q, \; \text{and} \; \; s=1,2,\dots,p)$, is also represented by $p$-dimensional column vector $g_j$ as
+That is, the vector $\mathbf{y}$ is a bit vector with each element taking the value $0$ or $1$.
+Model parameters of our distribution consist of mean and covariance parameters of a multivariate normal distribution $(\bm{\mu}, \Sigma)$, a $q \times q$ matrix of the Grassmann distribution $\Lambda$~\cite{Arai2021}, and a $q \times p$ matrix $G$ representing interaction between continuous and binary variables.
+The matrix $\Lambda - I$ must be a $P_0$ matrix~\cite{Tsatsomeros2002}, where $I$ is an identity matrix.
+Each element of the matrix $G$, $[G]_{sj}, \; (s=1,2,\dots, q, \; \text{and} \; \; j=1,2,\dots,p)$, is also represented by a $p$-dimensional column vector $\mathbf{g}_s$ as

-We first define the notation of index.
+where $T$ stands for matrix transposition.
 We denote the set of whole indices of continuous and binary variables as $I\equiv \{1,2,\dots,p\}$ and $R \equiv \{1,2,\dots, q\}$, respectively.
-We denote the index label of a subset of whole indices as $J \subseteq I$.
-Then, the subvector consisting of the subset of indices $J$ is represented as $x_J$.
-To express the proposed probability distribution, we divide the sets of whole indices of continuous and binary variables into three subset parts; $I=(J, L, K)$ and $R=(S, U, T)$, where the index labels $L$ and $U$ are introduced to handle missing values.
-The number of elements in these sets of indices is represented by $p_J$, $p_L$, $p_K$ and $q_S$, $q_U$, $q_T$, these satisfy $p_J + p_L + p_K = p$ and $q_S + q_U + q_T = q$.
-Then, the vectors $x$ and $y$ can be partitioned into subvectors as $x=x_I = (x_J, x_L, x_K)$ and $y=y_R=(y_S, y_U, y_T)$, respectively.
-An index label for binary variables is further divided into two parts with subscripts $1$ and $0$, for variables that take the value $1$ and $0$, respectively.
-For example, an index label for binary variables $S$ is divided into a subset $S_1 \subseteq S$ and its set difference $S_0 = S \setminus S_1$, where the subvectors $y_{S_1}$ and $y_{S_0}$ take the values as $y_{S_1}=1$ and $y_{S_0}=0$, respectively.
-The union of the index label $J$ and $K$ is denoted as $J + K \equiv J \cup K$.
-By using a $q$-dimensional constant vector $1_{R_1}$ with each element taking the value $0$ or $1$,
+An index label for binary variables is divided into two parts with subscripts $1$ and $0$, for variables that take the value $1$ and $0$, respectively.
+For example, an index label for binary variables $R$ is divided into a subset $R_1 \subseteq R$ and its set difference $R_0 = R \setminus R_1$.
+We denote a $q$-dimensional constant vector $\bm{1}_{R_1}$ with each element taking the value $0$ or $1$,